Universal credit: Making a universal credit claim

 It is important that claimants seek advice from a welfare rights specialist before leaving tax credits as there are many issues to consider aside from which one is better financially, as the UC rules are very different to tax credits.
 For example, under UC people may be required to look for work as a condition of receiving the benefit, which is not required for tax credits.

-What happens if a tax credit claimant makes a UC claim?
+What happens if a tax credit claimant makes a UC claim, is issued with a migration notice or a closure notice?

 The mechanism for terminating the tax credits claim

 Broadly, under Regulation 8(1) Universal Credit (Transitional Provision) Regulations 2014, where a claim for UC is made (whether or not it is subsequently withdrawn), the tax credit award will terminate the day before the first day of UC entitlement under Regulation 8(2).
-If the person is not entitled to UC, then it will terminate on the day before the first date they would have been entitled if they had met all of the UC conditions (both basic and financial conditions).
+If the person is not entitled to UC or does not claim UC by the deadline, then it will terminate on the day before the first date they would have been entitled if they had met all of the UC conditions (both basic and financial conditions).

 It should be noted that no decision notice or indeed any written notification will be issued by HMRC at the point the tax credit claim is terminated.
 Therefore, it is seemingly not possible to appeal the termination of the tax credit claim at that point.
 The claimant will, at some later point, receive an in-year finalisation pack which will seek to finalise the tax credit claim between 6 April and the date of termination.
 A final award notice (Section 18) will then be issued which carries the usual appeal rights.